Tales of My Home

 Analysis and Questions

 What I would like to know: were these marchers really Orangemen, meaning they were really of Ulster descent?
 I have never heard of any Scots-Irish living in Greater Lawrence.
 I asked the Lawrence History Center, who have a redoubtable collection of materials related to dozens of different immigrant groups to the area.
 They have nothing on Scots-Irish, Ulstermen, Orangemen or anything similar.
+(There was however a large Scot-Irish settlement in Londonderry, New Hampshire - however, this town is probably too far away to have been the source of these marching "Orangemen".)

 I can’t help but think the march was of anti-Catholic types, of which there were still many (soon I hope to write about the Catholic school controversy of 1888 of Haverhill).
 But more research is needed.
 If anyone’s ancestor was a member of the Grey Presbyterian church in Lawrence, it would be great if you could contact me about the origins of your ancestors.